tillitis/tkey-boot-verifier/README.md

 $ make FLASH_APP_0=verifier.bin prog_flash
 ```

-You will now have a verifier in app slot 0.
+You will now have a boot verifier in app slot 0.
 In the current state of
 development it will wait for commands from the client after starting.
 This is not the end goal, but sufficient for development.